-“I am reckoned among those who go down to the pit;
+“I am counted among those who go down to the pit;

 In May 2011, this is what I wrote–

 “I feel like I am going through a meat grinder.
 Pushed against my will (and desire) I’m finding myself in a place I’d rather not be.
 My therapist confirmed today that I’m in a “mixed state” where bipolar mania and depression come together.
-I compare it to two massive ocean currents smashing into each other.
-Jesus helps those who can no longer hold on by gritty determination.
+I suppose you might compare it to two massive ocean currents smashing into each other.
+In the midst of all this strange crap I know that Jesus helps those who can no longer hold on by gritty determination.

-“For when we were still without strength, in due time Christ died for the ungodly.”
+“You see, at just the right time, when we were still powerless, Christ died for the ungodly.”